plenderyou/mod-mongo-persistor/README.md

 ### Save

 Saves a document in the database.

+**N.B. this uses the underlying mongo save option which so will insert if the `_id` is not present or update if it is**

 To save a document send a JSON message to the module main address: